Information for disabled applicants

 - Find out more about DSA and other funding and check whether you’re eligible.

-- Download our DSA flowchart to find out how the process works
+- Download our DSA flowchart (PDF) to find out how the process works.

 Check your progress!

-Our handy applicant checker tool is a guide to help you with the process of applying for university-based support from Disability Services.
+Our handy Disability Services applicant checker tool is a guide to help you with the process of applying for university-based support from Disability Services.
 It also guides you through what you need to do to apply for additional funding, such as Disabled Students' Allowances.
-Take a look to make sure you’ve completed the necessary steps: https://leeds.onlinesurveys.ac.uk/applicant-checklist
+Take a look to make sure you’ve completed the necessary steps.

 Watch our online Q&A session

-If you missed our online applicant event in July, watch our broadcast and revisit our Q&A here.
+If you missed our online applicant event , watch our broadcast and revisit our Q&A here.
 Was your question not answered?
 Get in touch!
-Email us on email@example.com to ask yours.
+Email us on firstname.lastname@example.org to ask yours.